RetroPie/RetroPie-Docs/docs/Doom.md

 **To Launch Doom Mods (PWADS)**

-1. In the doom rom folder, you will need prboom.wad and Doom WADs (doom.wad and/or doom2.wad).
+1. In the doom rom folder, you will need prboom.wad and the Doom IWADs (doom.wad and/or doom2.wad).

 2. Create a folder for the custom WAD and extract your custom WAD(s) there.
 For example, for the Batman Doom mod, I created a folder called batman.